 The Value of a Liver

-The liver is the greatest, in terms of size, compared to all other internal organs, exampling the greatness of God's glory.
+Back to the liver and its connection with God's glory; In terms of size, the liver is the greatest compared to all other internal organs, exampling the greatness of God's glory.

 Yea, they shall sing in the ways of the Lord: for great is the glory of the Lord.